mmbman/Katagiri/jewel-mirror-awareness.md

 If you pile them up they make three: the three are the relative, the absolute, and integrate.
 The complete transformation makes five refers to all five of the Five Ranks, the philosophical basis for Soto Zen teaching.

-In Japanese the relative is called “hen.”
-The absolute is called “sho.”
+In Japanese the relative is called *hen*.
+The absolute is called *sho*.

-And we say “sho hen ego.”
+And we say “*sho hen ego*.”

-“Ego” means that a number of things more than two interpenetrate without losing the significance of their own peculiarity.
-This translation uses “integrate;” that may be close, but not exactly the same as “ego.”
+*Ego* means that a number of things more than two interpenetrate without losing the significance of their own peculiarity.
+This translation uses “integrate;” that may be close, but not exactly the same as *ego*.

-The relative within the absolute is that which Prajna Paramita states as Form is Emptiness.
+The relative within the absolute is that which *Prajna Paramita* states as Form is Emptiness.
 This means that the things which you perceive through your six senses are not things in themselves.
 All things in the relative have a depth to their own life; their lives are very deep.

 It is called the relative within the absolute because the relative comes from the absolute.
 And the absolute comes from the relative.